Danny Jackson (footballer)

-Danny Jackson (born 20 October 1979) is an English central defender/sweeper who last played for the Seattle Sounders, and served as captain from 2004–2008.
+Danny Jackson (born 20 October 1979) is an English central defender/sweeper who last played for the Seattle Sounders, and served as captain from 2004 to 2008.

 Youth

 In England, Jackson began playing football through the Leeds United Youth Program.
 After 10 years in the program, Jackson headed to the United States to play college soccer at the University of North Carolina where he received numerous honors.
-As a Tarheel, he was nominated for the All-South Team from 1998–2001, he was All-ACC and All-American in 2000 and 2001.
+As a Tarheel, he was nominated for the All-South Team from 1998 to 2001, he was All-ACC and All-American in 2000 and 2001.
 Jackson was the team captain for three years including the 2001 season when the Tar Heels won the NCAA Division I National Championship over Indiana University and was named Soccer America MVP, National Championship MVP and was voted to the Final Four All Tournament Team.
 At UNC he was also the 2001 Patterson Medal Recipient as the outstanding student athlete at UNC.